What to expect when you’re raising your partner’s child as a step-parent

 Once you and your partner’s child are comfortable with each other, you can take on more of a parenting role if that’s what you, your partner and your partner’s child want.
 This will also depend on the age of the child.

-Think about the child’s other parent
+Think about the other parent of your partner’s child

-Over time you might get to know and like the child’s other parent and feel comfortable enough to share events like children’s birthdays or graduation celebrations.
+Over time you might get to know and like the other parent and feel comfortable enough to share events like children’s birthdays or graduation celebrations.

 Raising children for the first time